aDotInTheVoid/boxcars/docs/report/report.md

 To do this, I wrote a benchmark that would busy loop for a given length of time.
-This would allow me to know how long a given benchmark "should" take, and therefor see if this was replicated in the data.
+This would allow me to know how long a given benchmark "should" take, and therefore see if this was replicated in the data.

 As the graph shows, it takes almost exactly $n$μs to run a behaviour that busy loops for $n$ μs (as expected!).
 As all these times are much shorter than the